Q&A with Momoko Kudo

 4. Please tell us about the design concept for the tiles you used.

-Tiles were originally industrial products and so I assumed that they were all the same.
+Tiles are industrial products and so I assumed that they were all the same.
 However, quite a lot of old tiles have colour variations, due to uneven firing, and I really liked their organic nature.
 I was interested in the possibility of making something with those kinds of organic variations, but in a controlled manner.
 I also heard that many tiles are discarded due to uneven colouring, so in order to reduce waste I incorporated variations from the beginning, and asked for the tiles to be produced with the intention of using all of them.

 5. Why did you choose a custom made tile for this interior?